How do I apply to the graduate program?

 How many students will be admitted to the Ph.D. each year?

 We admit six students each year.
 This number will allow us to maintain a student/teacher ratio of about one-to-one and to teach small seminars.

 All Ph.D. students will be funded.

 To whom should I speak about my interest in the program?

 Your first point of contact should be the Director of Graduate Studies, Jayson Sae-Saue or the Chair of the Department of English, Darryl Dickson-Carr.
-If you wish to contact a member of the faculty who works in a specific area, you can either ask the DGS or Chair for advice or consult the faculty web pages.
+If you wish to contact a member of the faculty who works in a specific area, you can either ask the Director of Graduate Studies or Chair for advice or consult the faculty directory.
 There you will find out about the work done by the faculty and their contact information.